 • 2020: The 2020 election brought states like Arizona and Georgia into the spotlight.
 These states demonstrated how demographic changes and shifting political landscapes could alter their swing state status.

 Current Key States: As of now, the primary swing states include Arizona, Georgia, Michigan, Nevada, North Carolina, Pennsylvania, and Wisconsin.
-These states are often won by a margin of three percentage points or less, making them pivotal in deciding the election outcome.
+Candidates often win these states by a margin of three percentage points or less, making them pivotal in deciding the election outcome.

 Factors Influencing Changes